docker/labs-githooks/README.md

 How do I setup githooks?
 ```

-The results are useful but very general and certainly not project specific.
+The results are useful but very general and lack project context.

 ### git_hooks_with_linguist